OpenBfS/UncertRadio/docs/doc_files/first_steps/main_menue.rst

 -  **positive linear, with detection limit**:

    the output value **increases** linearly with increasing "gross" quantity (this is the model type already used for evaluating activity and dosimetric measurements);

 -  **GUM only, without detection limit**:

    only value and uncertainty are to be determined, e.g., determining a mass by weighing.
 In this model type neither a gross count rate nor a net count rate nor a detection limit are required.

 -  **negative linear, with detection limit (new)**:

-the output value **decreases** linearly with increasing "gross" quantity, *new since version 2.1.10*.
+   the output value **decreases** linearly with increasing "gross" quantity

    The case of determining the detection limit for the emanation coefficient of Rn-222 may serve as an example, where in the Ra-226 source the (non-emanated) Rn-222 (Bi-214/Pb-214) activity must become smaller than that of Ra-226 in order to detect the emanation (both activities are measured in the Ra-226 source by gamma-ray spectrometry).

-It is also possible to establish such UR projects for which only value and uncertainty of the output quantity are to be calculated; e.g. for estimating a mass by weighing.
-In such a case neither a gross nor net counting rate needs to be defined.
-For preventing the program from asking for the latter, one can activate (check) the menu item "\ **Options – only GUM, without DL**\ "\ **.**

 For a project using linear unfolding with more than two output quantities a confidence ellipse may displayed graphically for each pair